XinRC/XinRC/README.md

 ### Welcome to my profile!

 I am an undergraduate student studying Computer Engineering at New York University, interested in a variety of Computer Science/Engineering fields.
-Currently, I am dabbling in computer vision, but I have a lot of other areas I want to explore!
+Currently, I am dabbling in computer vision and cybersecurity, but I have a lot of other areas I want to explore!

 ####  Goals and Interests:
+- 🔒 Cybersecurity
 - 👁️ Computer Vision
 - 🤖 Artificial Intelligence and Robotics
 - ⚔️ Game Development
 - 🌐 Web Development
-- 🔒 Cybersecurity

 ## Tech Stack: